Brie Cheese vs Caerphilly Cheese

 Brie Cheese Caerphilly Cheese

-Country of Origin France United Kingdom
+Country of Origin France United Kingdom And Wales

-Specific Origin Brie 8 miles north of Cardiff
+Specific Origin Brie 8 Miles North Of Cardiff

-Milk Type Cow Cow's Milk
+Milk Type Cow's milk Cow's milk

-Milk Treatment Raw, Pasteurized
+Milk Treatment Raw, Pasteurized Unpasteurized

 Rind Bloomy Mottled gray-white